pauleveritt/kotlin_for_python/docs/variables/index.rst

   mapOf("key" to "value") // { "key": "value" }

-But, you can still assign a value to a key using square brackets, like so:
+But, you can still assign a value to a key, like this:

 .. code-block:: kotlin